 The highest point in the entire country of Malta is only 253 meters, but Malta is nevertheless a land of steep hills and terraces that can give any visitor a good workout.
 Valletta is especially hilly, with some streets’ sidewalks taking the form of stairs to make them easier for residents and visitors to stroll.
 This feature also gives sweeping views of the deep blue Mediterranean from many vantage points further inland within cities and towns.

 6 – All the buildings are the same color.

-Malta is one helluva color-coordinated country.
-Its few island don’t have much in the way of natural resources, but the one thing it does have – and takes full advantage of – is limestone.
+Malta is one hell of a color-coordinated country.
+Its few islands don’t have much in the way of natural resources, but the one thing they do have – and take full advantage of – is limestone.
 For thousands of years, local limestone was quarried in Malta to construct buildings and fortifications, and now most of the country’s buildings sport eye-pleasing shades of beige.
 The maintenance of this unofficial color code in Malta in more modern times has created really unique vistas that reinforce the historic theme pervading nearly everything in the country, and especially the capital.

 7 – Ordinary-looking churches can be deceiving.